 - Verification of completion of 25 hours of observation by an ASHA-CCC professional

-Off-campus practicum must be completed at sites and with supervisors who have been pre-approved by the Clinical Coordinator in Speech-Language Pathology.
-Students enrolled in the department may not complete independently arranged clinical practicum hours and then submit them to the department for later approval.
+Off-campus practicum must be completed at sites and with supervisors who have been pre-approved by the externship coordinator in speech-language pathology.
+Students enrolled in the department may not complete independently-arranged clinical practica or any clinical contact hours and then submit them to the department for later approval.
 Students must complete clinical practicum for the length of time and work hours established by the clinical coordinator and practicum supervisor.

 COMPREHENSIVE EXAM (SLP)

-The examination is designed to reveal the candidate’s knowledge of speech, language, and hearing development and disorders as well as assessment, identification, diagnosis, intervention and follow-up services for individuals with speech and language disorders.
-Students will be evaluated on their comprehension, integration, and application of knowledge from across coursework and clinic, as well as their ability to express their knowledge in acceptable written form.
+Purpose.
+The examination is designed to reveal the candidate’s knowledge of communication and swallowing development and disorders as well as assessment, identification, diagnosis, intervention and follow-up services for individuals with speech, language, and swallowing disorders.
+Students will be evaluated on their comprehension, integration, and application of knowledge from across coursework and clinic, as well as on the quality and clarity of their written expression.

-PLAN A (THESIS) AND PLAN B (PROJECT) POLICY AND PROCEDURES
+PLAN A (THESIS) OR PLAN B (PROJECT) POLICY AND PROCEDURES

-To formally begin the thesis process, the student should first identify a major professor, and with that professor, determine a topic and a plan.
-The student should notify the SLP graduate program coordinator and review the appropriate forms for the Plan A or B option at the School of Graduate Studies forms website (http://rgs.usu.edu/graduateschool/forms/).
-The first form to obtain is the “Student and Advisor Expectations” form, https://rgs.usu.edu/graduateschool/student-advisor-expectations/ which the student and major professor should review together.
-The graduate program advisor will guide students through the particular forms and steps needed.
+To begin a Plan A/B thesis project, the student should first identify a major professor, and with that professor, determine a topic and a plan.
+The student should notify the SLP graduate advisor and review the appropriate forms for the Plan A or B option at the School of Graduate Studies forms website (http://rgs.usu.edu/graduateschool/forms/).
+The first form to obtain is the “Student and Advisor Expectations” form, which the student and major professor should review together.
+The graduate advisor will guide students through the particular forms and steps needed.

 The Plan A option for a master’s degree requires preparation of a thesis.
-The student is required to register for 6-15 semester credits of thesis research.
+The student is required to register for at least 6 semester credits of thesis research.
 The semesters during which a student registers for thesis credit should correspond as closely as possible to the semesters in which the thesis work is done and faculty supervision is provided.
 The student and major professor should decide upon a problem or subject for the thesis study by the end of the student’s first semester of graduate study.
 For the steps for the Plan A thesis for committee formulation, proposal meeting, and final defense, see the following Plan B information.
-The academic advisor will guide the student through the forms needed for a Plan A.

 A Plan A thesis should contribute knowledge in the field of communication sciences and disorders.
 Thesis projects are developed and executed by the student with guidance from the major professor.
 These projects can be related a faculty member’s on-going research program, but should represent a significant theoretical or methodological contribution from the student.
 The student is primarily responsible for defining the scope of the project, developing the research plan, obtaining and analyzing the data, and interpreting the analyses.